 THE EARLIEST TEACHERS IN STORIES

 The teacher archetype is related to the traditional ‘wise old man’ and ‘wise old woman’ archetype seen in many older stories.
-The teacher is the modern equivalent of these people, dishing out advice to help the protagonist get through the story.
-Teachers can be mentors, opponents, fake opponents, or very much background characters.
-In YA, teachers can also be love opponents.
+The teacher is the modern equivalent of these characters, dishing out advice to help the main character get through the story.

 Most picture books are today published for preschoolers, and in stories which include schools, the function of the story is to reassure preschoolers that school will be a happy, welcoming and nurturing place, full of fun and joy, where new friends will be made.
 The teachers are most often smiling and welcoming, as almost all teachers of kindergarten children are in real life.